apitrace/apitrace/README.markdown

     make "$@"

 It is important that builds are both robust, and efficient.
-Due to broken dependency discovery in Mesa's makefile system, it was necessary invoke `make clean` in every iteration step.  `ccache` should be installed to avoid recompiling unchanged source files.
+Due to broken dependency discovery in Mesa's makefile system, it was necessary to invoke `make clean` in every iteration step.  `ccache` should be installed to avoid recompiling unchanged source files.